ChinmayMittal/IITD-CSE/3rd-year/internship-season/interview-experiences/Optiver/swe.md

 - 3 PPOs
 - Shortlisting for interviews was based on a cumulative score based on all tests before
 - Communication skills and ability to explain stuff was really important for the interview
-- CGPA not that important
+- CGPA not that important (cutoff 7.5)